matmtt/twitter-browser-console-tools/README.md

     return false;
   }

-  /**
-   * Confirms the deletion by clicking the confirmation button
-   * Retries up to 15 times with 100ms delay between attempts
-   * @returns {Promise<boolean>} true if confirmation button was found and clicked */ async function confirmDelete() {
+  async function confirmDelete() {
     for (let i = 0; i < 15; i++) {
       const confirmBtn = document.querySelector('[data-testid="confirmationSheetConfirm"]');